matwoess/thrust/README.md

 Once an enemy escapes (by reaching the ground) this will damage the player's health.
 Every destroyed enemy drops a random goodie that can be picked up by touching it.
 The game keeps track of how many enemies were destroyed by the player and accumulates a total score.
-The game is over once the player's health reaches 0.
+The game is over, once the player's health reaches 0.

 ## Controls